Giddy Launches Giddy Token to Accelerate Mainstream DeFi Adoption

 Apr 07, 2022, 13:48 ET

 DRAPER, Utah, April 7, 2022 /PRNewswire/ -- DeFi staking platform Giddy has announced the launch of Giddy Token as part of its mission to simplify DeFi investing.
-The launch, which will take place Thursday, April 7, 2022 at 11:30pmEDT/9:30pmMDT, on the Polygon network, is focused on solving three of DeFi's most prevalent pain points: infinite approval vulnerabilities, standalone contract approvals and native token gas fees.
+The launch, which will take place Thursday, April 7, 2022 at 10:30pmEDT/8:30pmMDT, on the Polygon network, is focused on solving three of DeFi's most prevalent pain points: infinite approval vulnerabilities, standalone contract approvals and native token gas fees.

 In developing Giddy Token, the team identified the most common challenges that are universally faced by mainstream DeFi users which cause the most harm to safety and profitability.
 It aligns with Giddy's mission to make DeFi investing seamless, secure and simple to understand.